HyDE-Project/hyde-gallery/README.md

 # TODO

-+ Add a metadata so that this repo can be fetched using the themepatcher.(With preview)
+- [x] Add a metadata so that this repo can be fetched using the themepatcher.(With preview)
-+ I am not planning to maintain all themes(Will try to use the original repo as source)
+- [x] I am not planning to maintain all themes(Will try to use the original repo as source)
+- [ ] Make this repo pretty
-+ Whatever comes to mind
+- [ ] Whatever comes to mind